dimitarg/talks/sane-dbc/PITCHME.md

 }
 ```

-- Same freaking signature!!! |
+- Same freaking signature |
 - Compiler wont't stop you |
-- For loop with a DB call in the body
+- For loop with a DB call in the body |

 ---
 ### A program in plain JDBC